 Renovation grants are only available in exceptional circumstances.
-To meet the criteria your property would have to be deemed a danger to the health, safety and welfare of the person occupying or the public.
+To meet the criteria, your property would have to be deemed a danger to the health, safety and welfare of the occupant or the public.

 Who is eligible?

-The Council recognises that occasionally circumstances will arise where, in the interest of public health, safety and welfare, it is necessary to respond to an application for assistance which, under normal circumstances, does not fall in a renewal area or features as part of the Council’s strategic investment projects.
+The Council recognises that occasionally, circumstances will arise where, in the interest of public health, safety and welfare, it is necessary to respond to an application, despite the fact the property is not included in a renewal area or does not feature in the Council’s strategic investment projects.

 Consequently in circumstances where: